Runic Revelation Preview

 “Sure,” Kyle mumbled.
 Master Owens sat down, smoothing the wrinkles out of his black robes.
 He hesitated for a moment.

-“Kyle, I've been thinking,” Master Owens stated, his voice suddenly solemn.
+“Kyle, I've been thinking,” he stated, his tone suddenly solemn.
 Kyle felt a creeping dread twist his guts.
 When an adult mentioned that they'd been thinking, it was almost always about something bad.

 “What?”
 Kyle asked.

-“Well...to be blunt, I've been thinking that perhaps Weaving isn't the best fit for you,” Owens admitted.
+“Well...to be blunt, I've been thinking that perhaps Weaving isn't the best fit for you.”

 “I've been talking it over with Grand Weaver Kalibar,” he continued.
 “We both agree on this,” he added.
-Kyle shook his head, righteous anger rising up in his breast.
+Kyle shook his head, righteous indignation rising up in his breast.

 “What do you mean?” he protested.
 “I'm good at weaving,” he added hotly.
 “I learned the patterns a lot faster than Ariana,” he added.
 “If anything, she should be the one...”